mzuenni/icpc-header/doc/validate.md

 ## class boolean
-This is a wrapper for a `bool` which may additionally hold a reason for the `bool` value in for of some kind of a whitness or an counter example.
+This is a wrapper for a `bool` which may additionally hold a reason for the `bool` value in for of some kind of a witness or an counter example.

 #### Member
 **`bool value`**